-You may think that, unlike NoSQL databases, relational databases aren’t suited to graph analysis and visualization.
+You may think that relational databases aren’t suited to graph analysis and visualization.

 What is a relational database?

-A relational database, as the name suggests, is one storing related data, represented in two-dimensional tables of columns and rows.
+A relational database stores related data in two-dimensional tables of columns and rows.
 Each data entity is represented with its attributes in the columns, and data instances in the rows:

 |AB123123||123 Road Street||19UYA1234L000213||Coupe||2012|